HaydenHaines/VeriVote/README.md

 Embedded system
   1) Image each ballot and if absentee, the envelope separately,
   2) No timestamps are used but rather GUIDs so that video of voters cannot be tied to individual ballots or that envelopes can be linked to ballots directly,
-  3) Record each ballot,
+  3) Record each ballot
-  4) Collect each vote cast,
+  4) Collect each vote cast
   5) Uses an IUIS individual unique identifier system (non-signature)
   6) Prints a day end report
   7) Connects to central system uploads day end report only when vote system is closed.